 Particulate Matter Pollution

-Particulate Matter, or PM Pollution, is a mixture of airborne solid particles and liquid droplets.
+Particulate Matter, PM, or particle pollution, is a mixture of airborne solid particles and liquid droplets.
 Sources for PM can be both man-made and naturally occurring.
 Particles can also come directly from a single source, like a construction site or fire, or can be the result of complex chemical reactions among numerous sources, for example sulfur dioxide or nitrogen oxide.
-Examples of PM pollution include dust, smoke, soot, fly ash, aerosols, fumes, mists, and condensing vapors.
+Examples of PM include dust, smoke, soot, fly ash, aerosols, fumes, mists, and condensing vapors.
 PM can be further defined by particle size.
 Very small particles having a diameter less than 2.5 micrometers, known as PM2.5, are potentially harmful to human health since small particles can be inhaled deep into the lungs.

 Escambia County PM Monitoring